playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-grid/index.md

 ---
 {
   title: "Web Fundamentals: Grid",
-  description: "In the fourth chapter of our series, we're going to be introduced to CSS grid, a well-known feature to display content, and used in almost every website you visit.",
+  description: "In the fifth chapter of our series, we're going to be introduced to CSS grid, a well-known feature to display content, and used in almost every website you visit.",
   published: "2024-09-18T20:10:26.988Z",
   tags: ["css", "html", "design"],
   license: "cc-by-4",
   authors: ["ljtech","edpratti"],
-  order: 4
+  order: 5
 }
 ---